GPT in Code Conversion: Achieving Agile, Accurate, and Effective Translations Across Programming Languages

 Prashant D. Sawant,

 1. A.I.
-Research Director, AI-D Consultancy Melbourne Australia
+Research Director, AI-D Consultancy, Melbourne, Australia

 Abstract

 This comprehensive study meticulously investigates the intricacies and challenges inherent in the process of code conversion across a diverse range of programming languages.
 It provides an in-depth examination of select instances where code conversion poses significant challenges, and thoughtfully proposes innovative solutions to these complex problems.
 A key highlight of this research is the use of Generative Pre-trained Transformers (GPTs) like Copilot, which have proven to be instrumental in achieving fast, accurate, and effective code conversions.
-The paper demonstrates how GPTs have solved difficult code conversions with a few intricate examples.
+The study demonstrates how GPTs have solved difficult code conversions with a few intricate examples.
 The research further delves into the broader implications of these solutions, assessing their impact on the field of programming and software development.
-Additionally, the paper identifies and discusses potential areas for future research, paving the way for further advancements in this critical aspect of programming.
+Additionally, the study identifies and discusses potential areas for future research, paving the way for further advancements in this critical aspect of programming.
 This research serves as a valuable resource for both novice and experienced developers navigating the complexities of code conversion.

-Keywords: Generative Pre-trained Transformers (GPTs), code conversion, software development, programming languages, Copilot, artificial intelligence
+Keywords: Generative Pre-trained Transformers (GPTs), code conversion, software development, programming languages, copilot, artificial intelligence

-[This article belongs to Journal of Artificial Intelligence Research & Advances(joaira)]
+[This article belongs to Journal of Artificial Intelligence Research & Advances ]

-How to cite this article: Prashant D. Sawant.
+Prashant D. Sawant.
 GPT in Code Conversion: Achieving Agile, Accurate, and Effective Translations Across Programming Languages.
 Journal of Artificial Intelligence Research & Advances.
-2024; 11(02):-.
+2024; 11(02):11-20.

-How to cite this URL: Prashant D. Sawant.
+Prashant D. Sawant.
 GPT in Code Conversion: Achieving Agile, Accurate, and Effective Translations Across Programming Languages.
 Journal of Artificial Intelligence Research & Advances.
-2024; 11(02):-.
+2024; 11(02):11-20.
 Available from: https://journals.stmjournals.com/joaira/article=2024/view=155821

 References